 Why is my smoke detector flashing red after going off?

-The smoke detector flashes red light after going off indicates the presence of lingering smoke.
+The smoke detector flashes red light after going off indicating the presence of lingering smoke.
 There might be still some smoke left in the sensor compartment.
-Some smoke detectors blink red light during the time when the smoke is still clearing.
+Some smoke detectors blink red light when the smoke is still clearing.

 How do you install a smoke detector?